stnbu/boulder-stump/README.md

 % Gog Said "Boulder-Stump"

-> :information: parablebolic (adj) - Having parable qualities but with upturned ends where the overly-yin and overly-yang parts lie.
+> :info: parablebolic (adj) - Having parable qualities but with upturned ends where the overly-yin and overly-yang parts lie.

 ### Ado